Antique Wicker Furniture Materials

 Bamboo is a material that resembles rattan and is often mistaken for it.
 However, one of the biggest differences between the two materials is that bamboo has a hollow core center and rattan has a solid core center.

-Bamboo tends to split and break more easily than rattan and so is not used as often as rattan in furniture construction.
+Bamboo tends to split and break more easily than rattan, so it is not used as often as rattan in furniture construction.

 Paper Fibre Rush or Paper Wicker